 If you still want to disable them you can do so by adjusting the settings on your browser (see your browser help for how to do this).

-Google Analytics is referred to as a 'third party cookie'.
+Google Analytics are referred to as 'third-party cookies.
 They are one of the most widespread and trusted analytics solutions on the web for helping us to understand how you use the site and ways that we can improve your experience.
 These cookies may track things such as how long you spend on the site and the pages that you visit so we can continue to produce engaging content.

 For more information on Google Analytics cookies, see the official Google Analytics page.